ClusterLabs/PAF/fencing.md

 root@hv:~#
 ```

 Repeat for all nodes.
-If you SSH is properly setup, you should now be able to
+If your SSH is properly setup, you should now be able to
 use `fence_virsh` to control your VM from each of them:

 ```